toshiossada/nasa_test/README.md

 To run the application:

+1 - Register on <https://api.nasa.gov/> to get you API_KEY

-1 -  Create a `.env` file in the project root to store your environment variables as `.env_example`.
+2 -  Create a `.env` file in the project root to store your environment variables as `.env_example`.
     API_KEY={API_KEY}

-2 -  Run the app `build_runner`:
+3 -  Run the app `build_runner`:

     flutter build_runner build

-3 -  Run the app:
+4 -  Run the app:
     flutter run

 ## Testing